seratch/testgenerator/readme.md

 When you run "testgen" via sbt:

-    sbt
+    $ sbt
     > testgen com.example.Name
-    > "com.example.NameSuite" is created.
+    "com.example.NameSuite" is created.

-And following will be generated:
+Following will be generated:

     package com.example